raharrison/MathEngine/README.md

 The numerical methods only give estimates of the derivatives and in some cases may be wildly inaccurate.
 However for most well formed, continuous functions, and a sensible value of h, a reasonably accurate answer can be obtained.
 For exact results consider the symbolic package.

+#### Symbolic

+The symbolic differentiation package offers support to obtain exact derivatives of Function objects.
+Instead of returning a double value of the derivative at a certain point (as in the numeric package), the symbolic package returns a new Function object representing the exact derivative function.
+This can then be evaluated to get the derivative at a certain point:

+    Function function = new Function("x^2 + 8*x + 12");
+    Differentiator differentiator = new Differentiator();
+	Function derivative = differentiator.differentiate(function, true);
+	derivative.evaluateAt(3.5);

+    OUTPUT -
+    f(x) = 2*x+8
+    15.0

+As you can see the symbolic differentiator returns a Function representing the equation of the derivative, which in this case is '2*x + 8'.
+This function is then evaluated at the some point 3.5 to get an answer of 15.
+Note how this result is exact and without the small error retrieved from the numeric method of differentiation.